Nurdin Abdullah

-Nurdin Abdullah (born 7 February 1963) is an Indonesian politician and academician who was the 8th governor of South Sulawesi and regent of Bantaeng Regency between 2008 and 2018.
+Nurdin Abdullah (born 7 February 1963) is an Indonesian politician and academic who was the 8th governor of South Sulawesi and regent of Bantaeng Regency between 2008 and 2018.
 He was arrested for corruption in 2021, and sentenced to five years' imprisonment.

 Born in Parepare, he studied agricultural science in Japan's Kyushu University and returned home, running his own business and teaching before becoming the regent of Bantaeng for two terms.
 His time as regent saw significant economic growth within the regency, in addition to improvements in health.
 In the last year of his second term, he participated in the province's gubernatorial election and won.

 Early life

 Nurdin was born on 7 February 1963 as the eldest child of six.
 His father, Andi Abdullah, was a member of the Indonesian Armed Forces.
 Her mother Nuareny Abdullah originated from Soppeng.
 He claimed that he is a descendant of the Bantaeng kings - specifically, that his grandfather was the 35th King of Bantaeng.